-For most vehicles, you’ll find that semi-metallic brake pads are most popular.
+While ceramic brake pads are getting more and more common, semi-metallic brake pads are still the most popular.
 Mostly made of metal, these pads are durable and efficient, while offering solid durability.
 Typically, semi-metallic brake pads feature metal content between 30% and 65%, which is mixed with graphite, copper, or steel wire wool.
 The result is a pad that offers good heat transfer capability, which is important to keep brakes performing as well as possible.

 Organic Brake Pads

-Softer than semi-metallic brake pads, organic brake pads tend to have less than 20% metal in its construction.
-These pads however, have lower noise and produce less brake dust than other more high-performance pads.
+Softer than semi-metallic brake pads, organic brake pads tend to have less than 20% metal in their construction.
+These pads have lower noise and produce less brake dust than other more high-performance pads.
 Some organic pads will also lessen the wear on your rotors, making them last longer.

 Normally you’ll find that organic pads are made with different fibers and resins to withstand high temperatures, but they typically wear quicker than semi-metallic brake pads.